RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

                     and the default project for the user is not in the workspace specified.
                     Under those conditions, the project is changed to the first project (alphabetic ordering) in the list of projects for the specified workspace.
+        * server_ping     (True or False, default in v1.2.0 is True) Specifies whether a ping attempt will be made to confirm network connectivity to the Rally server prior to making a Rally WSAPI REST request.
+                   Organizations may have disabled the ability to make ICMP requests so the ping attempt may fail even though there is network connectivity to the Rally server.
+                   For this reason, the use of the ping=True option is discouraged going forward.
+                   The next minor point release of pyral (v1.3.0) will have the default value for this option inverted to be False.
+                   The the ping operation itself will be dropped in the next major release (2.0.0).
+        * isolated_workspace  (True or False, default in v1.2.0 is False) Specifies that the Rally instance will only be used for interacting with a single workspace (either the user's default workspace or the named workspace).
+                   Using isolated_workspace=True provides performance benefits for a subscription with many workspaces, but it also means you cannot change the workspace you are working within a single instance of a Rally class, nor can you provide a workspace keyword argument to a get, create, update or delete methods that differs from the workspace identified at instantiation time.
+                   For subscriptions with a small to moderate number of workspaces (up to a few dozen), the performance savings will be relatively minor when using isolated_workspace=True vs. isolated_workspace=False.
+However, for subscriptions with a large number of workspaces, using isolated_workspace=False results in a request to AgileCentral for each workspace, which can result in a noticeable lag before the instantiation statement returns a ready-for-use Rally instance.

     If you use an apikey value, any user name and password you provide is not considered, the connection attempt will only use the apikey.